bambrozio/academic-corner/dit/MScDataAnalytics/probabilityAndStatisticalInference/doubts.md

  ```
  > only if I square it I will have 6.8.
 Why R doesn't complete the formula?
 Is it correct to assume that R `sd` formula returns the Variance instead?

+---

+W3:
+ - Can you help clarifying th diff btw Pearson and Spearman correlation?